 These elements of the framework will also inform the annual fee and access planning and institutional risk review processes.

 The interlinking of the elements is provided below:

 We will address concerns relating to quality and standards through our procedures for handling complaints against institutions.

-Institutions in Wales who are not currently regulated but wish to apply for a Fee and Access Plan to become automatically designated for student support purposes will need to undergo a gateway review.
+Providers in Wales who wish to apply for course designation will need to undergo a gateway review.